alexjames/alexsmemorypalace/lifeskills/driving.md

 **Driving Straight**
 Put foot on accelerator
-Keep eyes pointing forward (not down in front) to look 2-3 cars ahead
+Keep eyes pointing forward (not at the back of the car in front) to look 2-3 cars ahead
 Stay in the middle of the lane
 Drive at or 5-10 below speed limit
 Maintain safe following distance of 2-3 seconds